ngeny-brian/Phase-2-project/README.md

 > * Before putting up the house for sale, home owners should consider making some renovations to the house so as to improve the condition of the house.
 Putting up the house for sale when its condition is average might lower the value of the house, so it is better to invest in some renovations where needed.<br>

 #### iv) Potential home owners who are looking to buy.
-> * When looking for a house to buy, a potential home owner should focus on finding a house that has more bedrooms and fewr floors.
+> * When looking for a house to buy, a potential home owner should focus on finding a house that has more bedrooms and fewer floors.
 This type of house is guaranteed to be cheaper as the model has shown that the more the number of bedrooms, the cheaper the house becomes but the more the number of floors, the higher the price of the house.<br>
 > * Another factor to consider is that, houses with waterfronts and excellent views are very expensive.
 Potential home owners who have a tight budget should focus on houses without waterfronts and with fair views in order to minimise the cost.<br>
-> * If one is trying to make a business out of buying and reselling houses, a good tactic would be to buy houses that are in poor conditions and renovate it so as to improve the condition of the house before selling it at a higher price.
-One thing to avoid though is buying low grade houses because it is harder to improve the grade of a house especially if it is tied to the grade of the neighbourhood.<br>
+> * If one is trying to make a business out of buying and reselling houses, a good tactic would be to buy houses that are in poor conditions and renovate them so as to improve the condition of the houses before selling them at a higher price.<br>